Rape bill looks to ditch due process, stiffen penalties, cover male victims | The Japan Times

 The planned revision raises the minimum sentence for rape to five years from the current three and no longer requires that a formal criminal complaint be lodged as a prerequisite for prosecuting an assailant accused of rape or sexual molestation.

-The revision also suggests that police and prosecutors can indict people based on accusations alone.
+The revision also suggests that prosecutors can indict people based on accusations alone.

 The move comes as an advisory panel to the justice minister compiled a report in September in response to calls from victims of what is often called a “murder of the soul” due to its deep, prolonged impact on their lives.